gavmere/LeagueOfLegendsAnalysis/README.md

 ></iframe>

 The distribution of game length looks almost perfectly normal, which makes sense; naturally, we would expect most games to last about 30 minutes, while fewer games last fewer than 30 minutes and more than 30 minutes.

+### Bivariate Analysis

+In addition to the univariate analysis above, we performed a bivariate analysis of our data to find any notable relationships between multiple variables.

+Generally, people say the Blue Side wins more than the Red Side.
+Let's see if that's true!
+We can group by the "side" column, and take the mean of the "result" column to get the proportion of wins for each side.

+<iframe
+  src="assets/chart-5.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+It looks like people are right!
+According to the 2022 data, the Blue Side won more matches than the Red Side, on average.

+What about game length vs. kills?
+Naturally, we would expect the number of kills to increase as the game length increases.
+Let's see if that's true.

+<iframe
+  src="assets/chart-6.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+It looks like that isn't necessarily true!
+There is no clear linear relationship; instead, most of the data is concentrated in one area in a "blob" shape, and there are quite a few data points surrounding the "blob".
+Even some games of shorter length seem to have a lot of kills, and some games of longer length seem to have very few kills.

+It's said that the Blue Side tends to have a higher win rate due to easier access to Rift Herald and Baron, which make it easier to attain objectives.
+The Red Side typically has easier access to Dragons, but Dragons aren't as helpful when it comes to attaining objectives.

+<iframe
+  src="assets/chart-7.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+Indeed, it looks like the above is true!
+Looking at the bar chart, the Blue side has a higher frequency of firstherald and firstbaron, while the Red side has a higher frequency of firstdragon.